ALASdoo/accessliaison/content/english/blog/red-flags-to-look-for-when-searching-for-a-web-accessibility-vendor.md

 Overlays may help with surface-level issues like color contrast, but they cannot address deeper issues, such as semantic HTML, keyboard navigation, and heading hierarchy.

-Learn more about accessibility overlays here: [Accessibility overlays: Do they really improve websites’ accessibility?](/blog/accessibility-overlays-do-they-really-improve-websites-accessibility/)
+Learn more about accessibility overlays here: [Do accessibility overlays improve websites' accessibility?](/blog/do-accessibility-overlays-improve-websites-accessibility/)

 ### Minimal focus on user experience (UX)